knpuniversity/symfony4/knpu/ep5-forms/custom-field-option.md

 # Custom Field Option

-Coming soon...

-Thanks to the `DataTransformer` and specifically the fact that the `DataTransformer` throws a `TransformationFailedException` when a bad email is past our field.
-Our user select texts type has some built in sanity validation.
-Somebody puts an email address in here that doesn't exist.
-It will always fail validation.
-The way to control that error message for sanity validation is on the field itself to add an `invalid_message` option, but actually instead of putting it on the instead of putting it when we're configuring the field, we can actually give it a default value.
-So go back to user select text type, go back to code, generate menu or Command + N on a Mac and override `configureOptions()` inside.
-Here's a `$resolver->setDefaults()`, and here we can say `invalid_message` is equal to "User, not found".
-All right, so try that out.
-Go back, refresh

-and

-nice.
-There is the message.

-So this is kind of a cool thing.
-We've seen this `configureOptions()` before we sought on our.
-When we're building our forum class.
-So when you use `configureOptions()`, when you're building an entire form, you're configuring your setting options for that entire forum and there aren't very many data classes, the most important one, but when you're creating a custom field type the `configureOptions()`, our options for that specific field.
-So here we're setting an `invalid_message` option for this field and the cool thing is is that those can be overwritten if we want to, when we use that field so we can still set in an `invalid_message` when we use it to a different message here and that would override that option.
-More options.
-Things are pretty

-handy

-actually.
-I want to talk about them a little bit more, but first there is a small problem with our data transformer and that is that if we empty the author field and then of course we need to disable html five validation.
-So I'll add the novalidate attribute and hit update.

-Our sanity validations still failed.
-It says user not found.
-That's not quite right.
-Our data transformer should probably not fail in that case.
-It should just pass. `null`, here's what I mean.
-Go back to your `EmailToUserTransformer` in `reverseTransform()`.
-If there is no `$value` past that's an empty `string`, then let's just `return;`.
-What this means is that if we submit the field empty or when you first transform is going to return `null`, which is really the proper behavior for a transformer.
-Now the problem with that is that it means that our set off their method is going to be called with no, which technically is fine except that we want our author field to be required.
-So if I actually submit this again, you'll see that we haven't given integrity constraint violation, no is being said on the author, but the `author_id`, we made that a required field in the database so it ultimately blows up.
-This is a great example of missing business validation.
-So what were the top row of our author class `Article` class.
-Find the `$author` field and we need and `@Assert\NotNull()` here and we'll say `message="Please set an author"`

-Now refresh.

 Excellent.
 There is the error message we expect.
 All right, so I'm going to make our.
 I want to make our field a little bit, our `UserSelectTextType` a little bit more.
 Um, flexible.
 Supposedly use this `UserSelectTextType` in multiple places on our